johanneslamers/the-developer-designer-collection/README.md

 #  :sparkles: Ultimate developer cheatsheet  :sparkles:

-This is a collection of best practices, deployment tips, server management and security tips for developers & designers
+This is a collection of best practices, deployment tips, server configurations and security tips for developers & designers before making a website public.

 ## The Security Checklist